devcontainers/images/src/dotnet/README.md

 Note that .NET 6.0 has switched its default OS to Debian 12 / bullseye.
 We also offer a `6.0-focal` image if you would prefer to use Ubuntu 20.04 / Focal.

-You can also directly reference pre-built versions of `.devcontainer/base.Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to one of the following.
+You can also directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to one of the following.
 An example `Dockerfile` is included in this repository.

-- `mcr.microsoft.com/vscode/devcontainers/dotnet` (latest)
+- `mcr.microsoft.com/devcontainers/dotnet` (latest)
-- `mcr.microsoft.com/vscode/devcontainers/dotnet:3.1` (or `3.1-bullseye`, `3.1-focal` to pin to an OS version)
+- `mcr.microsoft.com/devcontainers/dotnet:3.1` (or `3.1-bullseye`, `3.1-focal` to pin to an OS version)
-- `mcr.microsoft.com/vscode/devcontainers/dotnet:5.0` (or `5.0-bullseye`, `5.0-focal` to pin to an OS version)
+- `mcr.microsoft.com/devcontainers/dotnet:5.0` (or `5.0-bullseye`, `5.0-focal` to pin to an OS version)
-- `mcr.microsoft.com/vscode/devcontainers/dotnet:6.0` (or `6.0-bullseye`, `6.0-focal` to pin to an OS version)
+- `mcr.microsoft.com/devcontainers/dotnet:6.0` (or `6.0-bullseye`, `6.0-focal` to pin to an OS version)

 You can decide how often you want updates by referencing a [semantic version](https://semver.org/) of each image.
 For example:

-- `mcr.microsoft.com/vscode/devcontainers/dotnet:0-3.1`
+- `mcr.microsoft.com/devcontainers/dotnet:0-3.1`
-- `mcr.microsoft.com/vscode/devcontainers/dotnet:0.202-3.1`
+- `mcr.microsoft.com/devcontainers/dotnet:0.202-3.1`
-- `mcr.microsoft.com/vscode/devcontainers/dotnet:0.202.0-3.1`
+- `mcr.microsoft.com/devcontainers/dotnet:0.202.0-3.1`

-See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/vscode/devcontainers/dotnet/tags/list).
+See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/devcontainers/dotnet/tags/list).

 Alternatively, you can use the contents of `base.Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.